Last Updated on June 19, 2023

 First, don’t forget about cobblers and shoe repair!
 If a heel or sole is worn down, you can often easily get them repaired for longer wear.

-If shoes are beyond repair then Terra Cycle offers a shoe collection and recycling box however it is quite expensive (maybe something to try getting your workplace to invest in?).
-For a free option, many I:CO partners do accept shoes but make sure you double check.
+If they’re beyond repair, then where can you recycle shoes?
+TerraCycle offers a shoe collection and recycling box, but it is quite expensive — maybe something to try getting your workplace to invest in?
+For a free option, many I:CO partners do accept shoes, but make sure you double check.

-Purses & Bags
+How to Recycle Purses & Bags

+What should you do with old purses?
 Like with shoes, many parts of purses can be repaired, so look into that first.

 For this one I unfortunately couldn’t find any programs that accept worn out purses and bags.
-Although if they are made from fabric you can sometimes remove any hardware and recycle them through textile recycling channels.
+But if they are made from fabric you can sometimes remove any hardware and recycle them through textile recycling channels.
 For leather/vegan leathers the best options I’ve found so far is upcycling.

 If you know of other recycling programs for old clothes and accessories, or ones specific to your country, please share them in the comments!